 Although all genders can be coerced, an August 2019 study found that of 550 sexually active high school females, one in eight had experienced reproductive coercion in the past three months.
 This type of abuse can look like:

 The American College of Obstetricians and Gynecologists (ACOG) is starting to provide screening questions for healthcare providers to look for red flags related to reproductive coercion.
-While this
+While this helps identify reproductive coercion, we want everyone to know additional ways to seek help and how to respond if someone discloses that they are experiencing reproductive coercion.

 Your friend may be hesitant to reach out for help at first.
 Keep the door open for future conversations.
 Every situation is different, but the best thing anyone can do is lead with compassion and listen.